 Machining and die casting are applicable in different contexts for product manufacturing.
 However, both processes can be combined in metal parts fabrication to make a high-quality product cost-effectively.

 RapidDirect offers die casting services and CNC machining services so you can create parts of the highest quality in a short period.
-We are ISO 9001:2015 certified, with creative experts that deliver the best affordable service using our futuristic technology.
+We are ISO 9001:2015 certified, with creative experts who deliver the best affordable service using our futuristic technology.
 Upload your design file today and get a real-time quotation and free DFM analysis within 12 hours.

 Conclusion